ilkoch008/OpenMP_tasks/task1/README.md

 ## Task 1
 This program starts N threads, each one of them prints its own id.

+This program was written for Windows so it has .bat files for building and for running.

 Threads print their id numbers in reverse order.
 This is implemented with

 ``` C